§ 154.156 EROSION CONTROL AND STORMWATER MANAGEMENT.

 (3) Stormwater management plan.

-(a) Every applicant for a building permit or subdivision approval, or a building that either increases impervious surfaces by greater than one acre or redevelops one acre or greater of impervious surface, must adhere to the stormwater management standards and specifications in strict conformance with the provisions of this chapter and the city’s engineering design standards.
+(a) All parties responsible for a project that creates and reconstructs to a combined total of one acre or more of impervious surfaces must adhere to the stormwater management standards and specifications of this chapter, the city’s current MS5 Permit, and the city’s engineering design standards.

 (b) Stormwater management plans shall also be consistent with the NPDES construction general permit, as amended, and the filing or approval requirements of relevant watershed districts, watershed management organizations, soil and water conservation districts or other regulatory bodies.